 Fittingly, the player has their own means to offset this; the most prominent of which is the aforementioned crafting system.
 Between battles, the player can utilize their resources to craft stronger gear than what they currently have.
 Winning battles and story events will give them a choice of gear as well, though unusually for games of this type, equipment is a one-time use deal - once a character equips something, they cannot trade it to another character or remove it without replacing it with something else (an intentional choice to prevent the game from devolving into tedious inventory management).
 Still, you're always given an exact readout of what benefits and drawbacks any piece of equipment will give you (as well as an online encyclopedia for all key gameplay elements only ever being a button-click away), so you can weigh risks and make informed choices.

 So, while earlier games attempted it to varying degrees of success, Wildermyth is one of the few I've seen that actually lets your choices have a tangible effect on the narrative.
 Being able to have a character make a noble sacrifice to save his friends, seeing them develop rivalries and romances (and have their children take up arms when they come of age) and eventually have them pass into legend is all stuff I haven't really seen before, save in something like Dwarf Fortress.
 The tactical and 4X elements of the game are relatively simple, but still engaging; especially on higher difficulties, having to balance your time while continuing your campaign against the enemy hordes is a surprisingly harrowing task.
 But even in spite of all this, it's surprisingly light on micromanagement and tedium, letting you get fully engrossed in your characters and see the history of your world get built before your eyes.
-It's got a lot to offer for tactical 4X fans and fans of well-crafted storytelling alike; generally just great stuff.
+The combat does get a bit drawn-out and repetitious, but otherwise, it's got quite a bit to offer for fans of 4x gameplay and storytelling.

 Developer: Worldwalker Games